-- The date on which community service will commence is the date indicated on the letter of appointment or placement received from the relevant health authority. - In cases where all the relevant documentation/fees have not been received before this date, the date on which Council received the last document or fee required for purposes of registration in terms of the Regulations relating to the registration of persons and the maintenance of registers. - A pharmacist intern will not be eligible for registration as a pharmacist before a period of at least 12 months has elapsed from the date of registration as a pharmacist intern.
+- The date on which community service will commence is the date indicated on the letter of appointment or placement received from the relevant health authority. - In cases where all the relevant documentation/fees have not been received before this date, the date on which Council received the last document or fee required for purposes of registration in terms of the Regulations relating to the registration of persons and the maintenance of registers. - A Pharmacist Intern will not be eligible for registration as a pharmacist before a period of at least twelve (12) months has elapsed from the date of registration as a Pharmacist Intern.

-COPIES OF ALL FORMS THAT MAY BE REQUIRED DURING THE INTERNSHIP ARE AVAILABLE ON COUNCIL'S WEBSITE.
+ALL FORMS THAT MAY BE REQUIRED DURING THE INTERNSHIP ARE AVAILABLE ON COUNCIL'S WEBSITE.